vsanthanam/Nexum/Guides/Designing For Reachability.md

 @end
 ```

-Alternatively, delegation might make sense if you've got multiple NXNetwork objects that all require similar but slightly different handling.
-For detailed information on creating a system to handle multiple concurrent listening sessions, see  `Example - Multiple Hosts`
+Alternatively, delegation might make sense if you've got multiple `NXNetwork` objects that all require similar but slightly different handling.
+You could assign all your `NXNetwork` object to use the same delegate, and have the delegate method evaluate the identity off the `NXNetwork` object befor deciding how to proceed.

-## Change Block
+## Block

-If reachability is supposed to be a small, self-contained part of your app's experience, using a change block can help contain your implementation into just a single class and a few lines of code.
+If reachability is supposed to be a small, self-contained part of your app's experience, using a block can help contain your implementation into just a single class and a few lines of code.

 This might be ideal if: